Extensions of algebraic groups with finite quotient and nonabelian 2-cohomology: Reduction of extensions

 Recall now that $S:=G[m]$ is finite for $G$ a torus or an abelian variety.
 Moreover, in the case of a torus, we know that $H^1(k,G)$ is $d$-torsion by the classic restriction-corestriction argument and Hilbert's theorem 90.
 We deduce again from Proposition \ref{proposition ext abelien} that we may take $m=nd$ and hence the order of $S$ is $(nd)^r$.

-Finally, consider the smooth $k$-subgroup $H'_\gr$ of $H'$ (see Lemma \ref{lemme CGP AppC}).
-This is easily seen to be an extension of $F$ by $S_\gr$, which is a smooth $k$-subgroup of $S$ and hence of order dividing $(nd)^r$ in the case where $G$ is a torus.
+Finally, consider the smooth $k$-subgroup $H'_\red$ of $H'$ corresponding to the reduced subscheme of $H'$ (which is a subgroup since $k$ is perfect).
+This is easily seen to be an extension of $F$ by $S_\red$, which is a smooth $k$-subgroup of $S$ and hence of order dividing $(nd)^r$ in the case where $G$ is a torus.

 \paragraph*{Step 2 : the connected unipotent case.} Since $k$ is perfect, we know that $G$ admits a characteristic decomposition series in which every quotient is isomorphic to $\bb{G}_\mathrm{a}$ (cf.~\cite[XVII, Cor.~4.1.3]{SGA3}).